Name Changes / Changing Your Name – Connecticut

 Because the Connecticut Supreme Court has determined that name changes should be granted liberally, any adult Connecticut resident who wishes to formally change his or her name may do so, provided that the name change is not for the purpose of fraud or other illicit activity.
-Although it has been customary for women to take their husband’s last name after marriage, there is no legal requirement for a woman to change her name.
 Parents of an adopted child may also request a name change for their child.

 How to Apply for a Name Change

 - Completed forms are submitted to the local Probate Court, which has the authority to grant name changes.
 These forms are available at the Probate Court, or they can be found on the State of Connecticut Judicial Branch forms web page, http://www.jud.ct.gov/webforms/A name change request may also be submitted to Superior Court.
 However, it is usually more convenient to use the Probate Court for a name change.